lucass-carneiro/SURGE/README.md

 ## Dependencies

-**SURGE** depends on only two software components being preinstalled in the user's machine:
+**SURGE** depends on the following software components being preinstalled in the user's machine:

 1. `git`
 2. `CMake`
+3. `vcpkg`

-Additionally, **SURGE** expects that a C++ compiler toolchain such as `GCC`, `Clang` or `MSVC` is installed and working.
+4. A working `C++` toolchain, such as `GCC`, `Clang` or `MSVC` via Visual Studio.

-All other dependencies are obtained automatically at compile time via `vcpkg`, which is a submodule of this repository
+All dependencies are obtained automatically at compile time via `vcpkg`, which should be installed and configured prior to building `SURGE`.
+To do that, follow the [official instructions](https://learn.microsoft.com/en-us/vcpkg/get_started/overview) and set the environment variables `VCPKG_ROOT` and `PATH` appropriatelly.

 ## Cloning